janina-rinke/HGT_in_ants/01.markdown_scripts/09_Selection_analyses.md

 # Selection analysis of selected LGTs using HyPhy

-Here, we will test for signatures of selection acting at different branches among gene trees of LGTs derived from bacteria.
+Test for signatures of selection acting at different branches among gene trees of LGTs derived from bacteria.

 ## Etherases in eight different Camponotini species
 #### Calculate selection for Etherase LGTs